Updated: September 2, 2015

 Authorized uses of title III funds

-There are no changes to the authorized uses of title III county funds in the reauthorized Act.
-However, in response to a July 16, 2012 report on county uses of title III funds by the Government Accountability Office (GAO), the Forest Service, beginning August 31, 2012, has updated the information on this website, including the title III frequently asked questions, to further clarify the type of expenditures allowed under title III.
+In response to a July 16, 2012 report on county uses of title III funds by the Government Accountability Office (GAO), the Forest Service updated the information on this website in August 2012, including the title III frequently asked questions, to further clarify the type of expenditures allowed under title III of the SRS Act.

 The GAO report may be viewed at http://www.gao.gov/products/GAO-12-775.
 The USDA response to the GAO report may be viewed on this web site.